tamszod/metro-flow/README.md

 The game currently in alpha so major features are still to come!

+# Alpha 2.2.1 (2024.08.02)
+<strong>Gameplay</strong><br/>
+&emsp;- Trains default speed has been decreased by 20%.<br/>
+&emsp;- The first round has been shortened compared to others.<br/>

+<strong>Bugfixes</strong><br/>
+&emsp;- Fixed an issue which disallowed restarting the game after it was game over.<br/>
+&emsp;- Fixed an issue where the life time timer was still ticking eventhough the round was over.<br/>

+<strong>Known Issues:</strong><br />
+&emsp;- If you build shared sections between different lines.
+Only one of them will be visible.
+(To be fixed in 3.1)<br/>
+&emsp;- If you have shared sections of lines and delete one of them the route will be inaccessable for passengers until you delete the other section and rebuild it.
+(To be fixed in 3.1)<br/>
+&emsp;- If you add extra trains to a line then delete sections and the criteria is no longer met, the extra trains will be not removed.<br/>

 # Alpha 2.2 (2024.07.29)
 <strong>Gameplay</strong><br/>
 &emsp;- The trains will only move when the day is going.<br/>